 As part of the application of slip rings, it is highly recommended for use in a system where an uninterrupted and continuous flow of electric charge is desired.
 It usually comes with a metal brush that provides a firm connection.
 It has been designed with several metal rings that provide protection for the parts of the system which keeps them together.

-High-temperature slip rings are designed to have a very firm connection with brushes and metal rings that gives it a unique design with optimal efficiency.
+High-temperature slip rings are designed to have a very firm connection with brushes and metal rings that give them a unique design with optimal efficiency.
 The brushes used for these slip rings are different in design than those of normal slip rings.

 Two main processes are used in designing these types of slip rings.
 The first process is carried out through lamination of the rings with the desired metal while the other process is carried out by injection.